mk270/whitakers-words/installation.md

 disk, creating the necessary files.
 Then call/run WORDS, or do as instructed in any README.

-<P>The load includes SPQR.ICO, a possible icon for WORDS,
-but just that, only an icon.
+The load includes SPQR.ICO, a possible icon for WORDS, but just that, only an icon.
 You have to install the program as per the directions (put the downloaded files in a folder,